Spring Allergy Season: Natural & Effective Ways to Prepare

 Everyone’s body is different — so the treatments that work for others may not work for you.
 Treating allergies is about finding balance and learning what works best with your own body.

-One way you can lessen the impact of allergies (and potentially increase the impact of both medical and natural remedies) is by stabilizing your gut environment.
+One way you can lessen the impact of allergies (and potentially increase the impact of both medical and natural remedies) is by stabilising your gut environment.
 Butyrate is a great tool to support gut health and help regulate the immune response to allergens.*

 References